ECFMG Certification Cost

 Document translation: If your diploma or transcript is not in English and no acceptable translation is provided, ECFMG will arrange translation and charge your MyIntealth financial account at $52 per page.
 Depending on document length this can range from $100 to several hundred dollars.

-The Occupational English Test (OET) Medicine is required for all six ECFMG Pathways without exception β regardless of your native language, citizenship, or the language of instruction at your medical school.
+The Occupational English Test (OET) Medicine is required for all six ECFMG Pathways without exception β regardless of native language, citizenship, or the language of instruction at your medical school.
 The fee is paid directly to OET, not to ECFMG.

-| Format | Availability | Approx. Fee |
+| Format | Availability | Fee |

 |---|---|---|

-| OET Medicine β Testing in the United States | OET on Computer at a US venue, or OET@Home if no US venue is available in your area.
-Fee is fixed in USD for US-based testing. | $455 USD |
+| OET Medicine β Testing in the United States | OET on Computer at a US venue, or OET@Home if no US venue is available in your area. | $455 USD |

-| OET Medicine β Testing Outside the United States | The global standard price applies to all test venues outside the US, in all formats.
-AUD is the fixed pricing currency β your bank converts at the current exchange rate when you pay. | AUD $587 |
+| OET Medicine β Testing Outside the United States | Global standard price applies to all venues outside the US, in all formats.
+AUD is the fixed pricing currency. | AUD $587 |

 Taking the OET is not the same as ECFMG receiving your results.
 After completing the exam, you must explicitly authorize OET to release your scores to ECFMG through the OET portal.
 Scores not released to ECFMG cannot be processed and your Pathway application cannot move forward β this step is free but is frequently missed.